John and Gerry's Orchids of Britain and Europe

 Serapias carica

-S. carica was first described by Baumann and Kunkele in 1989 from the Caria area of Anatolia and the species name is derived from this association with that ancient region.
+was first described by Baumann and Kunkele in 1989 from the Caria district of Anatolia, the species name being derived from its association with that ancient region.

-Its range is very much eastern Mediterranean and largely the Aegean islands of Rhodes, Samos and Lesbos together with the adjacent Anatolian coastline.
-Its complete distribution is however poorly known due to confusion with S. orientalis.
-We the authors can fully understand the difficulties in differentiating these two closely related species and it seems that flowering season (S. carica is earlier) is a key distinguishing feature.
+Its range is entirely eastern Mediterranean and largely the Aegean islands of Rhodes, Samos and Lesbos together with the adjacent Anatolian coast and hinterland.
+Its complete distribution is however poorly known due to confusion with the closely related and commonly occurring S. orientalis.

 .